stefanprodan/gitops-app-distribution/README.md

 The application is composed of several containerized micro-services: [frontend](clusters/base/frontend), [backend](clusters/base/backend), [cache](clusters/base/cache) and [database](clusters/base/database).

-Each micro-services receives periodically updates via container image releases and configuration changes.
+Each micro-service receives periodically updates via container image releases and configuration changes.
 These updates should be tested in isolation with automated e2e testing.
 Once the updates are made available to service providers, the release on production clusters should be gated by conformance tests.